 Time frames can be set on the trading platform, as well as the chart type.
 On AximTrade’s trading platform, you can simply adjust your trading chart according to your preferences and trading strategy.

 What is the definition of Forex chart?

 The forex chart is the type of chart that shows the movement of currency pairs prices according to a timeline and volume.
 It is graphically designed to allow traders to monitor the price movement over time and to apply different indicators to analyze the movement.

 Typically, the main source of forex charts is a platform of MetaTrader 4 and Meta Trader 5.
 This software is usually provider by forex brokers and is also available online.
 There are several online portals and applications which provide live forex charts such as TradingView.
 AximTrade provides the MT4 version for all types of devices including mobile devices.

 The forex charts come with several interactive tools which allow traders to implement overlays and apply technical analysis.
 There are built-in indicators and drawing tools which include the most common functions and there are also customized indicators to download from external resources and developers communities.

 Open Trading Account And Start Investing

 Open a forex account in a few steps with AximTrade Forex Trading Platform and explore the unlimited opportunities of investment in the financial markets and currency pairs.
-As an award-winning forex broker with 4 global forex awards in 2021, AximTrade provides cutting-edge technology for copy trading and flexible leverage, which is considered as one of the top competitive leverage conditions in the forex market.
-In order to learn more about forex regulations and account types, read the AximTrade Review and get more insights about investment opportunities in the foreign exchange market and cryptocurrency trading.
+As an award-winning forex broker with 4 global forex awards in 2021, AximTrade provides cutting-edge technology for copy trading and top competitive leverage in the market up to infinite leverage.
+In order to learn more about forex regulations and account types, read the AximTrade rating and get more insights about investment opportunities in the foreign exchange market and cryptocurrency trading.